At its core, our work is advocacy.

 SAHASEE EMBERS

-Sahasee (“courageous” in Hindi) Embers is a haven serving women and children living in red-light districts in India.
+Sahasee (“courageous” in Hindi) Embers is a haven serving women and children living in red-light districts in South Asia.
 Once a brothel, it now serves the community as a daycare center, emergency shelter, community center, legal aid clinic, and education center.
 For children born into brothels, Sahasee Embers is a safe place to rest, play, learn, and sleep, and for women trapped in sex trade, the center provides a caring community.
 Our Sahasee Embers children have a chance to experience a future filled with freedom and hope, and through our various programs, families have a chance to break free from generational violence and bondage.
 As the name Sahasee Embers implies, we see those whom our center serves as courageous little flames.

 CRISIS RELIEF INITIATIVE